grBer/larapics_live_veriosn/README.md

   <br/>
   <br/>

-  The files i provide in the repo is the way would be in a live server so you just need follow the following steps and then run the index.php within larapics_live_veriosn folder as an entry point
+  The files i provide in the repo is the way would be in a live server so you just need to follow the following steps and then run the index.php within larapics_live_veriosn folder as an entry point.
  </div>